What is the Age Pension?

 The Government Age Pension is a regular fortnightly income from the Australian Government that helps eligible older Australians pay for basic living expenses.

 It’s called the “retirement safety net” for a reason.
-Around 70% of older Australians rely on a government pension as their main source of income.
+Around 62%* of Australians over the age of 65 receive either a part or full Government Age Pension.

 Am I eligible to receive it?